Quickback Docs

 StatusDescription

-400Invalid input / validation error
+400Invalid input / validation error (also GUARD_FIELD_PROTECTED for direct protected-field writes)

 401Not authenticated

-403Access check failed (role or precondition)
+403Access role check failed (ACCESS_ROLE_REQUIRED)

 404Record not found (record-based actions)